-HUD's ''safe harbor qualified mortgage" would provide a different APR relative to APOR threshold than the CFPB's requirement that a first-lien covered transaction have an APR of less than 1.5 percentage points above the APOR.
-Under this proposed rule, for a non-Title I single family mortgage to meet the "safe harbor qualified mortgage" definition, the mortgage would be required to have an APR that does not exceed the APOR for a comparable mortgage by more than the combined annual mortgage insurance premium (MIP) and 1.15 percentage points.
-Because all FHA-insured mortgages include a MIP that may vary from time to time to address HUD's financial soundness responsibilities, including the MIP as an element of the threshold that distinguishes safe harbor from rebuttable presumption allows the threshold to "float" in a manner that allows HUD to fulfill its responsibilities that would not be feasible if HUD adopted a threshold based only on the amount that APR exceeds APOR.
-If a straight APR over APOR threshold were adopted by HUD, every time HUD would change the MIP, to ensure the financial soundness of its insurance fund and reduce risk to the fund or to reflect a more positive market, HUD would also have to consider changing the threshold APR limit.
+HUD's "safe harbor qualified mortgage" would provide a different APR relative to APOR threshold than the CFPI requirement that a first-lien covered transaction have an APR of less than 1.5 percentage points above the APO Under this proposed rule, for a non-Title I single family mortgage to meet the "safe harbor qualified mortgage" de the mortgage would be required to have an APR that does not exceed the APOR for a comparable mortgage by than the combined annual mortgage insurance premium (MIP) and 1.15 percentage points.
+Because all FHA-ins mortgages include a MIP that may vary from time to time to address HUD's financial soundness responsibilities, including the MIP as an element of the threshold that distinguishes safe harbor from rebuttable presumption allo threshold to "float" in a manner that allows HUD to fulfill its responsibilities that would not be feasible if HUD ado threshold based only on the amount that APR exceeds APOR.
+If a straight APR over APOR threshold were ado HUD, every time HUD would change the MIP, to ensure the financial soundness of its insurance fund and reduc the fund or to reflect a more positive market, HUD would also have to consider changing the threshold APR limit

 Specific solicitation of comment.
-HUD seeks comment on whether lenders participating in its mortgage insurance and loan guarantee programs would lower the APR relative to the APOR such that it is always less than the combined annual mortgage insurance premium and 1.15 percentage points, so that the lender is originating only safe harbor qualified mortgages.
-Specifically, would lenders always opt for the safe harbor qualified mortgage and never make a rebuttable presumption qualified mortgage?
-If so, HUD welcomes comments on views on the effect that this incentive may have on lenders, borrowers, and the broader economy.
+HUD seeks comment on whether lenders participating in its mortgage insuranc loan guarantee programs would lower the APR relative to the APOR such that it is always less than the combine annual mortgage insurance premium and 1.15 percentage points, so that the lender is originating only safe harb qualified mortgages.
+Specifically, would lenders always opt for the safe harbor qualified mortgage and never ma rebuttable presumption qualified mortgage?
+If so, HUD welcomes comments on views on the effect that this ince may have on lenders, borrowers, and the broader economy.

 Safe harbor versus rebuttable presumption mortgage-differences in liability protection.
-FHA-approved lenders that originate a safe harbor mortgage operate with greater legal protections than those that issue rebuttable presumption mortgages, but the latter group is not without legal protections.
+FHA-approved lenders i originate a safe harbor mortgage operate with greater legal protections than those that issue rebuttable presumption mortgages, but the latter group is not without legal protections.

-For an FHA-approved lender that originates a safe harbor qualified mortgage, the mortgage is conclusively presumed to comply with the ability to repay requirements.
-Meeting the qualified mortgage criteria and underwriting requirements and pricing of the loan at a prime rate are sufficient to ensure that the lender made a reasonable and good-faith determination that the borrower will be able to repay the loan.
-If a borrower brings a claim that the FHA-approved lender did not make a reasonable and good-faith determination of the borrower's ability to repay the FHA-insured mortgage, and the court finds that the originated mortgage was a safe harbor qualified mortgage, as defined by HUD, then that finding by the court conclusively establishes that the lender complied with the ability-to-repay requirements and the consumer's claim is denied.
+For an FHA-approved lender that originates a safe harbor qualified mortgage, the mortgage is conclusively pres to comply with the ability to repay requirements.
+Meeting the qualified mortgage criteria and underwriting require and pricing of the loan at a prime rate are sufficient to ensure that the lender made a reasonable and good-faith determination that the borrower will be able to repay the loan.
+If a borrower brings a claim that the FHA-approve lender did not make a reasonable and good-faith determination of the borrower's ability to repay the FHA-insure mortgage, and the court finds that the originated mortgage was a safe harbor qualified mortgage, as defined by then that finding by the court conclusively establishes that the lender complied with the ability-to-repay requirem and the consumer's claim is denied.